Edison Community Park

 Playground Areas

-Edison Park offers three distinct playground areas designed for different age groups.
-The playground section consists of a large sand area with rubber matting at the landings of the newer playground units.
+Got kids?
+Edison Park features three separate playground areas designed with different age groups in mind.
+The main playground section has a large sand area with rubber matting beneath the newer equipment for added safety.

 Programs and Activities